Is Guy Fawkes still relevant to Kiwis?

 So how relevant is commemorating this event in New Zealand today?

-A group of 15 students and teachers from Wintec School of Media Arts were surveyed in question to what they know about Guy Fawkes, and asked about their views on the distribution and restrictions around fireworks in Aotearoa.
+A group of 15 students and teachers from Wintec School of Media Arts were asked what they know about the history of Guy Fawkes, who he was and why it is celebrated with fireworks today.

 Most were unable to form a personal connection to ‘Guy Fawkes’ but could comment on how fireworks related to them in some way.